-Since the time she was a little girl, Molly told her Great-Grandmother, Rose, that when she got married, Rose would be the Matron of Honor in her wedding and Rose happily promised.
+Since the time she was a little girl, Molly told her Great-Grandmother, Rose, that when she got married, Rose would be the Matron of Honor in her wedding and Rose happily promised to be there.
 This promise recently came true with a little help from the U.P.
 Hospice Foundation’s Make-a-Memory program and the power of technology.

 Rose is currently in the care of U.P.
 Hospice and wasn’t going to be able to make the trip to California to celebrate the big day.
 When we learned of her Great-Granddaughter’s wedding and the promise Rose had made to her when she was just a little girl, we stepped in to make a memory come true!